EngSeif/Checkmate-Task-Manager/server/README.md

-# 📝 To-Do List API
+# 📝 Checkmate API

-Welcome to the To-Do List API project!
+Welcome to the Task-Manager API project!
 This API allows users to manage their daily tasks efficiently, with features that cater to the everyday needs of a task management application.

 - **URL**: https://checkmate-api.vercel.app/
 ## 🚀 Features